barrucadu/ops/README.markdown

 There are three to deploy things from this repo:

 - aws, for running Terraform
-- concourse, for building the resource type docker images
+- concourse, for building the resource type docker images and for adding secrets
 - dns, for running OctoDNS

 And also two which don't have another repo to call home: